 Love is eternal, or at least feels that way, in “The Letter,” a slow-moving, glossy Thai remake of a 1997 South Korean meller that doesn’t just tug on the heartstrings but uses them to drop anchor in a sea of schmaltz.
-Although a major hit on local release in June, it’s unlikely to get delivered to many non-Asian territories.
+Instead of building dramatic tension or achieving urgency, pic plods along to its predetermined “Love Story” destination.
+Although “Letter” was a major hit on local release in June and may create some pan-Asian interest because of the stamp of the successful original, it’s unlikely to get delivered to many non-Asian territories.

 Bangkok professional cyber-chick Dew (Anne Thongprasom) inherits an old house on the outskirts of Chiang Mai, in the north of Thailand.
 A bus ticket mix-up results in Dew and her horny friend, Kate (Supichaya Julwattana), being protected by a local gardener, Ton (Attaporn Teemakorn).
 Dew and Ton fall for each other, and, when Kate is killed, Dew is drawn to the arms of Ton and the idyllic, no-tech life he offers.

 Minor conflict ensues, but marriage is inevitable, as is a sudden sickness.
 Title refers to an antique love letter found by Ton, as well as underlining his sadness at the impermanence of cyber technology as a form of romantic correspondence.